Goa Inquisition: Persecution of St Thomas Christians

-In 1599 under Aleixo de Menezes, the Synod of Diamper forcefully converted the East Syriac Saint Thomas Christians (also known as Syrian Christians or Nasranis) of Kerala to the Roman Catholic Church.
+In 1599 under Aleixo de Menezes, the Synod of Diamper forcefully converted the East Syriac Saint Thomas Christians (also known as Syrian Christians or Nasranis) of Kerala to the Catholic Church.
 He stated that they needed to be converted to Catholicism because they were practicing Nestorianism, a Christological position which was declared heretical by the Council of Ephesus.
 The synod imposed severe restrictions on their practice of their faith and it also imposed severe restrictions on their practice of using Syriac/Aramaic.
 They were politically disfranchised and their Metropolitanate status was discontinued by the blocking of bishops from the East.
-The persecution continued to operate on a large scale until it was ended by the Coonan Cross oath rebellion and the Nasrani rebellion in 1653, the eventual capture of Fort Kochi by the Dutch in 1663, and the resulting expulsion of the Portuguese from Malabar.By the time the persecution ended, St Thomas Christians were divided into opposing camps and their historical records were obliterated.
+The persecution continued to operate on a large scale until it was ended by the Coonan Cross oath rebellion and the Nasrani rebellion in 1653, the eventual capture of Fort Kochi by the Dutch in 1663, and the resulting expulsion of the Portuguese from Malabar.
+By the time the persecution ended, St Thomas Christians were divided into opposing camps and their historical records were obliterated.
 Even the common prayer book was not spared by the Portuguese.
 This resulted in the valuable Historical records of the St Thomas Christians being lost and the beginning of division amongst a once prosperous community.